GovTron/govtron.github.io/docs/index.md

 # GovTron LLC

-Our mission is to help governments be more efficient by writing amazing software!
+Our mission is to help public school districts & county governments be more efficient by writing amazing software!